vertoker/py-tools/README.md

-﻿# py-tools
+﻿## py-tools
-My simple tools for anything   <b>///</b>   Мои инструменты для решения всего -
+My simple tools for anything, written in Python

-I periodically write simple scripts for solving daily tasks   <b>///</b>   Я периодически создаю простые скрипты для решения ежедневных задач
+I periodically write simple scripts for solving unusual tasks on work

-Take it and use with full confidence   <b>///</b>   Берите и пользуйтесь на здоровье
+Take it and use with full confidence